LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Station/Railway_Station.md

 Each output is controlled by the train sensor input and an optional override from the HMI.
 The logic block performs a conditional check:

-- If HMI override is set to HIGHER, output is forced to `True`.
-If HMI override is set to LOWER, output is forced to `False`.
+- If HMI override is set to step HIGHER, output is forced to `True`.
+If HMI override is set to step LOWER, output is forced to `False`.
-- Otherwise, the output mirrors the train sensor state.
+- Otherwise, the output mirrors the 1st train sensor state.

 PLC Point Configuration Table is shown below :